All Episodes

 And it's their civilization that they're trying to protect.

-And there's a case to be made that uh that China under Xi Jinping is looking to get greater China, which includes Taiwan, uh, into its orbit, uh, and including the South China Sea, but there they haven't looked at going into other countries.
+And there's a case to be made that China under Xi Jinping is looking to get Greater China, which includes Taiwan, into its orbit and including the South China Sea.

-Now, you could say inside China there's not freedom.
+Now, you could say inside China, there's not freedom.

-Well, what I learned from this conversation, Paul, is that we have to do it again very soon.
+What I learned from this conversation, Paul, is that we have to do it again very soon.

-Uh you were a bad guy.
+You were a bad guy.

-You gotta go to Burriza, you gotta go to solitary confinement.
+You got to go to solitary confinement.

 He's bad, bad, bad.